We are a group of residents who are concerned about the erosion of Berwick's historic charm.

 These are three of what we consider to be the most important endangered sites in Berwick at present.
 Do contact us with information about others.

 This fragment of the Victorian infirmary was saved after public outcry and a petition in 2016.
 As many of the petitioners pointed out, this is a landmark that is part of Berwick's heritage and must not be destroyed.
-However, if no use can be found for it, the NHS may yet lodge an application to demolish it.
+However, the NHS have now signalled their intention to break their promise and demolish all but the actual tower.
 Click here for more information.

-Please also see our page about the hospital pods and how their alien presence in Berwick's historic townscape might be mitigated with a change of colour.
+Please also see our page about the hospital pods and how their alien presence in Berwick's historic townscape might be mitigated.

 2. The historic huts and views from the Ramparts at 5 Palace Street

 We are advocating for the preservation of a WWI Army hut and a 1908 Speirs corrugated iron classroom, and avoid overdevelopment in an area solely populated by buildings between 100 and 400 years old.
-The current views from the walls towards Ness Street are admired and loved by tourists and residents alike, and are threatened by the possibility of houses being built in the old Grammar School yard.
+The current views from the walls towards Ness Street are admired and loved by tourists and residents alike, and will be ruined by houses being built in the old Grammar School yard.
 You can see this site from the what3words location ///stump.danger.soon, near Ness Gate.

-The application was granted permission on 23rd March 2023 (see our statement), and the site sold to Michael Guthrie in 2024, who has put in similar plans.
+The first application was granted permission on 23rd March 2023 (see our statement), and the site sold to Michael Guthrie in 2024, who has put in similar plans.
+The second application was granted on 8th August 2025.
 Click here for more information.

 3. The Stonemason's Yard, Tweedmouth